InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-to-manage-contributions-at-scale.md

 ## Context

 - More employees are contributing to a strategic InnerSource codebase, which is scaling rapidly with new feature contributions.
-This is adding a huge code review backlog on a smaller group of maintainers, resulting in maintainer burnout as well as slowing down release of new capabilities.
+This is adding a huge code review burden on a smaller group of maintainers, resulting in a backlog of feature contributions as well as slowing down release of new capabilities.
+- With the high volume of new capabilities being added, the organization is investing large amounts of time on code review cycles to harden the capabilities before release.
+Not all of these capabilities gain adoption as they may not serve an internal use case.
 - Adding an excessive number of capabilities and code to the strategic repository is making it difficult to maintain.
 - As the maintainers cannot keep up with feedback to the contributors and code reviews anymore it creates a growing backlog of new features and ideas for the project which has scaled.
 - The pattern applies in either scenario: